zhuy16/learning_notes/5_nih_jupyterSetUp.md

 #### alias tm="module load tmux; tmux new -ct 'sinteractive --mem=50g --gres=lscratch:5 --tunnel'"

 #### alias ju='conda activate jupyter && module load R/3.5 && jupyter lab --ip localhost --port $PORT1 --no-browser'
+(I set up my own jupyter environment for management purpose.
+It is recommended but not absolutely required if you don't want to.)

 ## procedures to startup the jupyter lab with R kernal
 on local machine type: